-Method 1: The following steps use the date of the previous reconciliation and require that you know the ending balance from that reconciliation.
+Method 1: The following steps use an "Off-cycle" reconciliation date and require that you know the ending balance from the most recent reconciliation.

 Method 2: An alternate method uses a date other than the most recent reconciliation, and does not require that you know the ending balance from the previous reconciliation.

-The outstanding balance on this account is $n,nnn.
+The outstanding balance on this account is $______.

 To pay all or a portion of this amount, select the payment type and click OK.

 To leave the balance in reconciled account, click Cancel.

 If these steps do not resolve the issue, you can read discussions and post messages and questions relating to your issue on the Intuit QuickBooks Community site for free or you can contact a technical support agent for additional guidance.
 Fees may apply.